primiano/perfetto-docs/docs/analysis/trace-processor.md

 ------

-_**TLDR**: The Trace Processor is a C++ library ([/src/trace_processor](/src/trace_processor)) that ingests traces encoded in a wide variety of formats and allows SQL queries on trace events contained in a consistent set of tables.
-It also has other features including computation of summary metrics, annotating the trace with new events and deriving new events from the contents of the trace._
+_**TLDR**: The Trace Processor is a C++ library ([/src/trace_processor](/src/trace_processor)) that ingests traces encoded in a wide variety of formats and exposes an SQL interface for querying trace events contained in a consistent set of tables.
+It also has other features including computation of summary metrics, annotating the trace with user-friendly descriptions and deriving new events from the contents of the trace._

 ## Quickstart